 The Celtic love knot involves the bride and groom clasping their right hands together, with pulse points touching, and two ribbons are wrapped around their hands to bind them together.
 I then like to say a hand blessing, describing how these are the hands of the person who will love you and hold you, and wipe away the tears of happiness as well as sadness, and still be reaching for your hand when you are old and grey.
 Once the blessing is complete, the couple pull their hands from the ribbons holding onto the ends and a Celtic Love Knot is created to bring the two ribbons together.

-I recently conducted a ceremony for Sarah and Andy where we used four different coloured ribbons for the Celtic Love Knot.
+I recently conducted a ceremony for Sarah and Andy at The Humble Grape in London where we used four different coloured ribbons for the Celtic Love Knot.
 The colours for each of the ribbons were chosen by school friends of the bride for their symbolism such as green for honesty and independence and indigo for trust and respect.
 Each of the friends bound their chosen ribbons around the couple’s hands and explained their symbolism; it was a really special and somewhat emotional part of the ceremony!

 Ribbon of Promises